 Kyra O’Connell is a Group 134 TESS volunteer.
 She is currently serving in Surin province, in Thailand’s Northeast Isaan region.
 When not puzzling over the linguistic differences between English, Thai, and Khmer, she enjoys reading, writing, photography, and biking.

-Mae Garland, 135 YinD
+Mack Devoto, 135 YinD

 Michael Swerdlow, 135 YinD